awsdocs/amazon-kendra-developer-guide/doc_source/index-synonyms.md

 Amazon Kendra makes correlations between synonyms\.
 For example, using the synonym pair `Dynamo, Amazon DynamoDB`, Amazon Kendra correlates Dynamo with Amazon DynamoDB\.
 The query "What is dynamo?" then returns a document such as "What is Amazon DynamoDB?"\.
 With synonyms, Amazon Kendra can more easily pick up the correlation\.

+The thesaurus file is a text file stored in an Amazon S3 bucket\.
+See [Adding a thesaurus to an index](index-synonyms-adding-thesaurus-file.md)\.

 The thesaurus file uses the [Solr synonym format](https://lucene.apache.org/solr/guide/6_6/filter-descriptions.html#FilterDescriptions-SynonymGraphFilter)\.
 Amazon Kendra has a limit on the number of thesauri per index\.
 See [Quotas](https://docs.aws.amazon.com/kendra/latest/dg/quotas.html)\.

 Synonyms can be useful in the following scenarios: